Printing with white color or white in combination with CMYK requires detailed file preparation according to the following guidelines:

 • Objects in white color defined as C 0%, M 0%, Y 0%, K 0% will not be printed.

-Important, collected tips for UV Printing
+Important, Collected Tips for UV Printing

 • Colored materials require a white underprint, except for white materials and milky plexiglass.